AD FS troubleshooting - claims rules syntax

-A condition - Used to check input claims and determine whether the issuance statement of the rule should be executed.
+A condition: Used to check input claims and determine whether the issuance statement of the rule should be executed.
 It represents a logical expression that must be evaluated to true to execute the rule body part.

-An issuance statement
+An issuance statement.

 c:[type == "Name", value == "domain user"] => issue(type = "Role", value = "employee");

-The following claim has the following:
+This claim has the following:

-- condition -
+- Condition -

-c:[type == "Name", value == "domain user"]- evaluates the input claim of whether the windows account name is a domain user
+c:[type == "Name", value == "domain user"]- evaluates the input claim of whether the windows account name is a domain user.

-- issuance -
+- Issuance -

 issue(type = "Role", value = "employee")- if the condition is true, adds a new claim to the input claim with the role of employee.

-For more information on claims and the syntax see The Role of the Claims Rule Language.
+For more information on claims and the syntax, see The Role of the Claims Rule Language.

 Claims rule editor

 Syntax checking is performed by the claims rule editor once you have completed the claim and click OK.
-So if you have the incorrect syntax then the editor will let you know.
+So if you have the incorrect syntax, then the editor will let you know.